stephband/slide-show/README.md

 The shadow DOM CSS file must be placed in the same location as 'build/slide-show.js', which will work fine until you build your own package to a different location.
-I really don't know how you are supposed to handle this sort of thing via npm and I hope someone can <a href="https://github.com/stephband/slide-show/issues">advise</a>.
+I really don't know how you are supposed to handle this sort of thing via npm and I hope someone will <a href="https://github.com/stephband/slide-show/issues">advise</a>.

 ## Quick start